KonjikiNoYami1991/TnA/README.md

 For example, [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/), even without registration.\
 No need to use Professional or Enterprise edition, but you can.

-## Requirements
+## Requirements for building

 - [FFmpeg by Zeranoe](https://ffmpeg.zeranoe.com/builds/) static for Windows (automatically downloaded)
-- [SevenZipSharp](https://www.nuget.org/packages/SevenZipSharp.Net45/) (no need 7z installed)
+- [SevenZipSharp](https://www.nuget.org/packages/SevenZipSharp.Net45/) (no need to install 7z)
-- [MediaInfoNet](https://www.nuget.org/packages/MediaInfoNet/) (no need MediaInfo installed)
+- [MediaInfoNet](https://www.nuget.org/packages/MediaInfoNet/) (no need to install MediaInfo)
 - [FFmpeg Output Wrapper DLL](https://github.com/KonjikiNoYami1991/FFmpegOutputWrapperNET) (for encoding progress)
-- [mkvmerge.exe from MKVtoolnix for Windows](https://mkvtoolnix.download/) (preferably x86 for better compatibility with x86 systems)
+- [mkvmerge.exe from MKVtoolnix for Windows](https://mkvtoolnix.download/) (preferably x86 for compatibility with x86 systems)

 ## Features
 - Supported file formats
-  - MKV
+  - MKV (this is the only supported format for autohardsubbing)
   - MP4
   - M2TS (only for MKV remux)
   - TS (only for MKV remux)